web-hub-code/NEXA/README.md

           document.getElementById("callTimer").innerText = "00:00";

           if ('speechSynthesis' in window) {
-              const greeting = new SpeechSynthesisUtterance("Hello!
+              const greeting = new SpeechSynthesisUtterance("Hello sweetie!
 This is Suzanne Foster from US Solar Energy Solutions.
 Thank you for connecting with our live voice consultation.
 How can I assist you with your clean energy goals today?");
               window.speechSynthesis.speak(greeting);
           }